Model selection and clustering in stochastic block models with the exact integrated complete data likelihood: Conclusion

 \section{Conclusion}

-In this paper, we showed how an analytical expression of the integrated complete data log likelihood could be derived using conjugate priors for the model parameters, and that no asymptotic approximations were required.
+In this paper, we relied on an analytical expression of the integrated complete data log likelihood.
 We then proposed a greedy optimization algorithm to maximize this exact quantity.
 Starting from an over segmented partition, the approach simplifies the model, while clustering the vertices, until a local maximum is reached.
-This greedy algorithm has a competitive complexity and may handle networks with tens of thousands of vertices.
+This greedy algorithm has a competitive complexity and may handle networks with tens of thousands of vertices and millions of edges.
 We illustrated on simulated data that the method improves over existing graph clustering algorithms, both in terms of model selection and clustering of the vertices.
 A qualitative comparison between methods was also carried out on an original network we built from blogs related to illustration, comics, and animations.

-We emphasize that the methodology we considered can be adapted to other mixture models.
-In particular, we will investigate the case of the degree corrected stochastic block model which have been shown to give promising results on real data.

-\section{APPENDIX}
+\section{Appendix}